-You may still use your mobile phone as long as it is not carried over the pacemaker, such as in the left chest pocket.
-We also advise you to use the ear on the opposite side of the pacemaker site when on the phone.

-You must maintain a distance of 15 centimetres (six inches) away from your device.
+You may still use your mobile phone as long as it is not carried over the CRT device, such as in the left chest pocket.
+We also advise you to use the ear on the opposite side of the CRT device site when on the phone.
+You must maintain a distance of 15 centimetres (6 inches) away from your device.